tomaszwiezik/Tsw.Args.Net/README.md

 	},
 	onError: (exception) =>
 	{
-		// exception is of type ApplicationException, exception.Message is 'Test exception' return 99;
+		// exception is of type ApplicationException, exception.
+The message is 'Test exception'. return 99;
 	}
 );